MarshalPaterson/Marshalling/README.md

 Marshalling implements the Singleton pattern.
 If you are not using Typescript you can still reference Marshalling in a normal ES6 Javascript project.

+NOTE: Be mindful on the scope of the 'marshalling' variable, you may or may not need to use 'this.' keyword.

 For older version please review branch 3.5.0. https://github.com/MarshalPaterson/Marshalling/tree/3.5.0